KienVu2368/tabint/README.md

 ## Dataset

-Dataset can be build by use split method by SKlearn
+Dataset can be bult by split method of SKlearn

 ```python
 ds= TBDataset.from_SKSplit(df_proc, y, cons, cats, ratio = 0.2)
 ```

-Or by split method by tabint.
-This method will try to keep distribution of categories between training set and validation set
+Or by split method of tabint.
+This method will try to keep the same distribution of categories between training set and validation set.

 ```python